 11) Ritual

 Castle and Hensley (2002) examined the possible link between serial killers and military service.
 Using social learning theory for the study of murder, they studied how potential serial killers learn to reinforce violence, aggression, and murder in military boot camps.
-Anyhow they highlight that as with other variables considered in serial killer research, military experience alone cannot account for all cases of serial murder.
+Anyhow, they highlight that, as with other variables considered in serial killer research, military experience alone cannot account for all cases of serial murder.
 Lester and White (2012) report that in a sample of 483 serial killers, 6.2% were documented to have committed suicide.

 Serial Sexual Homicide